B.E.S.T. Project Fund

 • any other pertinent information that would be useful for the committee to know.

-Two or more students wishing to participate on a common project may submit an application, but each applicant will be assessed on their own merit.
+Two or more students wishing to participate on a common project may each submit an individual application, but each applicant will be assessed on their own merit.
 As such, all applicants must meet B.E.S.T. requirements individually.

 Applications average between three and five pages.